maxschommer/Satellites/README.md

 # Satellites
-Scripts, optimizations and simulations for ThinSats Bill, Burt and Joe
+Scripts, optimizations and simulations for ThinSats Cosmic DC, Lt.
+Surge, and Fallout Boy